-Far too often patients report restricting their exercise due to pain experienced with the exercise or - most shockingly - on the advice of their doctor.
+Far too often patients report restricting their exercise due to pain experienced with the exercise or – most shockingly – on the advice of their doctor.
 The reality is that this is simply a recipe for further degeneration.
-Your body is meant to be in motion and active.
+Your Healthy Body is meant to be in motion and active.

 If one restricts movement, muscles deteriorate, as does the lining of joints and the supporting ligaments and tendons.